South Carolina Overtime Laws

 However, an employee’s overall eligibility for overtime pay will be based on what the job duties are as well as what type of business they are in.

-Read more about Overtime Exceptions and Exemptions in South Carolina.
+Learn more about Overtime Exceptions and Exemptions in South Carolina and Overtime Rights in South Carolina through our detailed guides.

 Unauthorized Overtime in South Carolina